DistrictDataLabs/cultivar/docs/visual_analysis.md

 Separability analysis is critical to the machine learning phase in the data science pipeline, but it becomes increasingly difficult as dimensionality increases.
 High dimensional data is particularly difficult to explore because most people cannot visualize beyond two- or three-dimensions.
 Even lower dimensional data can be tedious to visualize because it still requires writing a substantial amount of code, regardless of the programming language one uses.

-Trinket's visual analysis tools are designed to enable the user to interact with visualizations to help them understand the data.
-In particular, Trinket aims to deliver visual analytics features that enable separability analysis for multidimensional and unstructured data.
+Cultivar's visual analysis tools are designed to enable the user to interact with visualizations to help them understand the data.
+In particular, Cultivar aims to deliver visual analytics features that enable separability analysis for multidimensional and unstructured data.

 ## Architecture